Little eagle: Diet

+There is some evidence of prey partitioning between little eagles and the sympatric, larger wedge-tailed eagle (Aquila audax), with the latter tending to take larger prey and to eat more carrion.
+However, rabbits are the most common dietary item for both eagle species near Canberra, indicating potential for competition for prey.
+Both species also eat carrion and it is possible that the more numerous wedge-tailed eagles in the Australian Capital Territory (ACT) region keep little eagles away from macropod carcasses, and that little eagles would eat more carrion if not excluded by wedge-tailed eagles.

 Conservation status

-The little eagle was declared as ‘Vulnerable’ in the Australian Capital Territory (ACT) “under Section 38 of the Nature Conservation Act 1980”.
-It was also listed as ‘Vulnerable’ in New South Wales (NSW) in Part 1 of Schedule 2 of “the NSW Threatened Species Conservation Act 1995” and Gazetted on 12 February 2012.
+The little eagle was declared as 'Vulnerable' in the Australian Capital Territory under Section 38 of the Nature Conservation Act 1980.
+It was also listed as 'Vulnerable' in New South Wales (NSW) in Part 1 of Schedule 2 of the NSW Threatened Species Conservation Act 1995 and Gazetted on 12 February 2012.

 The little eagle is listed on the IUCN Red List as of least concern.
 Reasons for it being classified as 'least concern' are that the bird of prey has a huge range, spanning up to 20,000km2 and the population size is only decreasing at a rate of 10% per ten years or 3 generations, instead of the required 30%.
 The Red List amended the status of the little eagle from "Not Recognized" in 2006 to "Least Concern".
 Also, the NSW Scientific Committee has made the determination to list the little eagle as a Vulnerable species under the Vulnerable species listing.
 The reasons for this listing is the reduction of habitat quality or diversity and genetic diversity.